-In 1954, 16-year-old Mr Derek Lambert joined the firm as an articled clerk, and was articled to Mr Newton.
-Derek was admitted as a Solicitor with Second Class Honours at 21-years-old.
+In 1954, at the young age of 16, Mr Derek Lambert joined the firm as an articled clerk, articled to Mr Newton.
+After several years of training and gaining valuable industry experience with the firm, Derek was later admitted as a solicitor, achieving his qualification with Second Class Honours at 21 years old.

-A further office was opened in Nelson in 1958, and the firm went on to purchase the practice of Bracewell and Dyson on Albert Road in Colne (where we still have an office).
+A further office was opened in Nelson in 1958, and the firm went on to purchase the practice of Bracewell & Dyson on Albert Road in Colne.
+DRN offices still occupy the same building in Colne today.

-Throughout the firm’s ninety year history, Donald Race & Newton has remained true to its founding principles of providing expert advice and representation delivered through outstanding service.
+Throughout the firm’s history, Donald Race & Newton has remained true to its founding principles of expertise, value, honesty and professionalism, providing expert advice and representation delivered through outstanding service.